Rebirth Year Thirteen

 <<< Rebirth Era Year 12 <<< ||| >>> Rebirth Era Year 14 >>>

-2. [2]COLLIN COLSHER: Comic Book Limbo is not to be confused with Limbo/Purgatory, although it could be connected to it somehow.
-Comic Book Limbo is a purely metaphysical place outside of time and space—and beyond the fourth wall of fiction where unused characters are banished.
+2. [2]COLLIN COLSHER: The Place Between Pages (aka Comic Book Limbo) is but one of many Limbo spaces that separates the Sphere of the Gods from Nil (aka the Monitor Sphere).
+Comic Book Limbo is a purely metaphysical place outside of time and space—and beyond the fourth wall of fiction—where unused characters are banished.
 Upon returning from Comic Book Limbo, one wouldn’t have any knowledge they were even there, nor would they remember that they were fictional or have any memories of Comic Book Limbo at all.
 Superman is one of the few characters that gets to visit Comic Book Limbo and retain knowledge of the fact that he is nothing more than fiction.
 Although, this metalepsis, in terms of experience, would be something less like a profound realization and more like a cosmic epiphany beyond human (or even superhuman) comprehension.
+Notably, the name “Place Between the Pages” comes from Outsiders Vol. 5 #6.

 3. [3]COLLIN COLSHER: For further elucidation about the concept of the Thought Robot, check out my blog piece “Infinite Frontier: The Physics and Metaphysics of the Omniverse and Beyond.”